The check valve: a one-way trip for wastewater

 It has been possible for municipalities to avoid any liability for damage to buildings or their contents caused by sewer backups.
 How?
 By passing bylaws that make check valves mandatory.
 Building owners are given a minimum of one year to make their buildings compliant.
 Some insurance companies require the installation of a compliant anti-backflow system before renewing home insurance policies.

-If you own or rent a ground-floor unit or have a locker in the basement of your building, you should add the “Sewer backup” endorsement to your insurance policy.
+If you own or rent a ground-floor unit or have a locker in the basement of your building, you should add the “Groundwater and sewer water damage” endorsement to your insurance policy.
 But be aware that your insurance company may refuse to add it if your building is in an area where the municipal infrastructure is known to be deficient.

 Check valves types